You'll find a rich picture of nature, history and art. Rural, nautical, urban, our story begins before the Picts.

 The North East Open Studios is a not for profit organisation promoting Arts and Crafts in the North East of Scotland.
 Local artists and crafters open their own studios to the public or exhibit together in shared venues like Haddo House.

-The 2021 event will run from 11th to 19th September.
+The 2022 event has not yet been announced, but expect it to run in September.
 You'll find the 2021 Ellon trail map HERE and the full catalogue covering the whole of the North East HERE.

 Cruden Bay has around a mile and a half of curving, sandy beach and dunes.
 Surrounded by cliffs and greenery, the beach has a slight pink hue, probably from the erosion of the red cliffs to the North.
 Visitors vary with the seasons.
 You'll see fishermen, sailors, jet-skiers, walkers, wind and kite surfers, day-trippers, paddlers and sandcastle architects - though not all at the same time.
 And the beach is a designated bathing water area so check the temperature and don't be shy.
 The harbour, Port Erroll, sits at the Northern end of the bay and offers berthing, hardstanding and slipway services.
 You can even park overnight in the car park for a small fee.